-10.4 If there remains an Individual Loan with a Due Date that arrives on or after the day following the Desired Termination Date, the Costs Increased Lender shall notify the Agent of the Break Funding Cost by [ ] Business Days prior to the Desired Termination Date.
-After receiving such notice, the Agent shall notify the Borrower of the same by [ ] Business Days prior to the Desired Termination Date.
+10.4 If there remains an Individual Loan with a Maturity Date that arrives on or after the day following the Desired Termination and Repayment Date, the Costs Increased Lender shall notify the Agent of the amount of the Break Funding Cost by [ ] Business Days prior to the Desired Termination and Repayment Date.
+After receiving such notice, the Agent shall notify the Borrower of the same by [ ] Business Days prior to the Desired Termination and Repayment Date.

-10.5 In the event that notice under Clause 10.3 is given, the Costs Increased Lender’s Lending Obligation shall be extinguished as of the Desired Termination Date, and thereupon this Agreement shall terminate with respect to the Costs Increased Lender.
-In this case, the Borrower shall pay to the Costs Increased Lender on the Desired Termination Date, in accordance with the provision of Clause 18, all obligations it owes to the Costs Increased Lender pursuant to this Agreement.
-Until the Borrower completes the performance of all obligations it owes to the Costs Increased Lender under this Agreement, the relevant provisions of this Agreement regarding the performance of such obligations shall remain in full force and effect with respect to the Costs Increased Lender.
+10.5 In the event that notice under the first sentence of Clause 10.3 is given by the Borrower, the Costs Increased Lender’s Lending Obligation shall be extinguished as of the Desired Termination and Repayment Date.
+In this case, the Borrower shall not bear the Increased Costs, and pay to the Costs Increased Lender on the Desired Termination and Repayment Date, in accordance with the provisions of Clause 18, all obligations it owes to the Costs Increased Lender pursuant to this Agreement.
+The Borrower shall, at the same time as paying the principal of the Individual Loan pursuant to this paragraph, pay to the Costs Increased Lender the Accrued Interest on such principal and the Break Funding Cost notified by the Costs Increased Lender.

+10.6 If the execution and performance of this Agreement and any transactions contemplated under this Agreement become contrary to any Laws and Ordinances binding upon any Lender, such Lender shall consult with the Borrower and all other Lenders through the Agent and determine measures to take.
+In this case, the Borrower and All Lenders excluding such Lender may not refuse the termination of that Lender’s Lending Obligations and the payment of all obligations owed by the Borrower to that Lender without reasonable cause.

 11. repayment of principal

-The Borrower shall pay the principal of a Loan in a lump sum on its Due Date in accordance with the provision of Clause 18.
+The Borrower shall pay to each Lender the principal of a Loan in a lump sum on its Maturity Date in accordance with the provisions of Clause 18.

 12. interest

-12.1 The Borrower shall pay to each Lender on the Due Date, in accordance with the provision of Clause 18, the total amount of interest calculated as the principal amount in relation to the Individual Loan of such Lender, multiplied by (i) the Applicable Interest Rate, and (ii) the actual number of days of the Loan Term.
+12.1 The Borrower shall pay to each Lender on the Maturity Date, in accordance with the provisions of Clause 18, the total amount of interest calculated as the principal amount of the Individual Loan of such Lender, multiplied by (i) the Applicable Interest Rate, and (ii) the actual number of days of the Loan Term.

-12.2 The calculation method for interest under Clause 12.1 shall be on a per diem basis, [inclusive of first and last day/inclusive of first day and exclusive of last day], assuming that there are [365/360] days per year, wherein divisions shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.
+12.2 The calculation method for interest in Clause 12.1 shall be on a per diem basis, [inclusive of first and last day/inclusive of first day and exclusive of last day], assuming that there are [365/360] days per year, wherein divisions shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.

 13. prepayment

-13.1 The Borrower may not prepay all or any part of the principal of the Loan before its Due Date (a “Prepayment”).
-Provided, however, that this shall not apply if the Prepayment is made pursuant to Clause 10 or Clause 32, or if the Borrower, in accordance with the procedures set forth below, obtains the prior written approval of all of the Lenders who made the Loan in respect of which the Borrower gave notice of its desire to prepay (“Relevant Prepayment Lenders”), and the Agent.
+13.1 The Borrower may not prepay all or any part of the principal of the Loan before its Maturity Date (a “Prepayment”).
+Provided, however, that this shall not apply if the Prepayment is made in accordance with the provisions of Clause 10, or if the Borrower, in accordance with the procedures provided for below, obtains the prior written approval of all of the Lenders who made the Loan in respect of which the Borrower gave notice of its desire to prepay (“Relevant Prepayment Lenders”), and the Agent.